freistli/TeamsCommunicatorDocs/privacy.md

 I want to inform you that whenever you use this app, in a case of an error in the app the collected data and information (through third party products) on your device called Log Data.
 This Log Data may include information such as your device Internet Protocol (“IP”) address, device name, operating system version, the configuration of the app when utilizing this app, the time and date of your use of this app, and other statistics.

 The app collects insights about how customers use this app and some of the problems they encounter.
-With these insights, the app developer can drive improvements and quality of Teams Communicator.
+With these insights, the app developer can drive improvements and quality of Premises Communicator.
 Insights help to quickly identify and fix critical reliability and security issues with the applications on given configurations.
 The result is less downtime, reduced costs, and increased productivity associated With troubleshooting these issues.

 **Cookies**